pingcap/docs/reference/tools/ticdc/overview.md

 Currently, the TiCDC sink component supports replicating data to the following downstream databases:

-- To databases compatible with MySQL protocol.
+- Databases compatible with MySQL protocol.
 The sink component provides the final consistency support.
-- To Kafka based on the TiCDC open protocol.
+- Kafka based on the TiCDC open protocol.
 The sink component ensures the row-level orderliness, final consistency or strict transactional consistency.

 ### Black and white table lists